Betrayal at Baldur's Gate Review – D&D Meets Hidden Traitor - bluedragonboardgames.com

 ⚔️ Final Verdict

 Betrayal at Baldur's Gate is a brilliant mashup of two great gaming traditions — the hidden traitor drama of Betrayal at House on the Hill and the rich fantasy world of Dungeons & Dragons.
 The haunt trigger moment never gets old.
 The 50 unique scenarios ensure every session feels fresh.
-The D&D characters and setting give the game an authentic fantasy identity that works beautifully.
+The D&D characters and their class abilities give the game an authentic fantasy identity that works beautifully, and the adjusted haunt roll mechanism creates better tension than the original.
 For groups who love unpredictable, story-driven games where anything can happen, Betrayal at Baldur's Gate is essential.

 We may earn a small affiliate commission if you buy through our links — at no extra cost to you.